GoogleCloudPlatform/healthcare/deploy/README.md

 $ bazel run deploy:create_project -- --project_yaml=${PROJECT_CONFIG?} --projects=${PROJECTS?} --output_yaml_path=/tmp/output.yaml --nodry_run
 ```

-If the script fails at any point, try to correct the error and use the flags
+If the script fails at any point, try to correct the error, sync the output yaml
-`--resume_from_project=` and `--resume_from_step=` to continue from the project
-and step that failed.
+file with the input and try again.

 ### Disabled Unneeded APIs